HackerYou/HYFallBootcamp2014/2-Design/week4/day1/1-ux-design.md

 **Once your goals have been established, make your UX decisions based on whether or not those goals will be met.**

 **Goal:** easy to digest content
-**Good UX:** using clear and consice wording, adjusting paragraph line-height to make text more legible,  use of headings to establish a content heirarchy
+**Good UX:** using clear and concise wording, adjusting paragraph line-height to make text more legible,  use of headings to establish a content hierarchy

 **Goal:** browse product selection easily on an e-commerce site **Good UX:** displaying thumbnails on a product listing page, allowing users to browse variations without leaving the list view: